 I then began to make unexpected connections with living cousins who shared with me their own family history research.

 I learned so much from them, which not only saved me time but also money as well.
 They passed onto me names, dates and also certificates, which then I did not have to.

 So why do you want to research your family history?

 Thank You and Please Leave A Comment

 I hope you enjoyed reading about why research my family history.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.